Vaibhav2002/Canvas-JetpackCompose/README.md

 - **Transformations** - Screen with shows canvas transformations
 - **Gender Picker** - A Screen which lets user select one gender with a cool gradient fill animation
 - **Tic Tac Toe** - A simple Tic-Tac-Toe game.
+- **Image Reveal** - A Screen which reveals color of a part of an image.

 ### **Learnings from each screen** 📚:
 - **Shapes** - Drawing shapes